AndrewsOR/WebScrapingTutorial/README.md

 This is a markdown-rendered, non-executable version of the [ipython notebook](https://github.com/AndrewsOR/WebScrapingTutorial/blob/master/WebScrapingTutorial.ipynb) provided in this repo for your use.

+If you just want the Python script, go to [GetBarronsDataset.py](https://github.com/AndrewsOR/WebScrapingTutorial/blob/master/GetBarronsDataset.py).

 ## About web scraping

 We use web scraping tools to gather human-readable data from HTML or XML when it is not available in a format that is more easily machine-readable (e.g., a database or flat file).